 • As much as SEO evangelists need to educate the decision-makers, the people up top need to take responsibility for their part, too.
 This includes active continuing education and company-wide support for the initiative.

-Today I was chatting with an analyst here at BCI about what makes a successful in-house/agency partnership, and the delicate balance between both parties to ensure SEO implementation is a success.
+Today, I was chatting with an analyst here at BCI about what makes a successful in-house/agency partnership, and the delicate balance between both parties to ensure that SEO implementation is a success.
 Some critical elements are:

 - The right people across the client organization actively participating in the SEM project.
 This requires the agency team helping the client identify who needs to be a part of the process even when the client doesn’t see if for themselves.